CommunitySFE/sfe-giveaways/docs/grafana/grafana-only-setup.md

 ## Install grafana

 You can just [go over here](https://grafana.com/grafana/download) to install grafana.
-Remember where you put the folder, it will be helpful later.
+Go over to the folder `bin/` inside the extracted zip.
+Then run `./grafana-cli plugins install grafana-piechart-panel` (or if you're on Windows, `grafana-cli.exe plugins install grafana-piechart-panel`)

 ## Install prometheus